jckuri/sg_ecuador/README.md

 - @Juan Carlos Kuri Pinto posted some interesting links in the group.

 **Week from July 22 to July 28:**
+- @Daniela Cardona, and @risper bevalyn joined our study group.
 - @Juan Carlos Kuri Pinto and @dfdavila posted their activities in the #60daysofudacity challenge.
 - @Juan Carlos Kuri Pinto posted some interesting links in the group.